carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 In DOS, this is the character 26, which is the Control-Z character.
 Alternatively, if the file contains records, each record could contain a magic number or checksum, so you can easily tell when you've reached the end of the valid records.
 (This might be an obvious choice if you're padding the record length to a multiple of 512 bytes.)

+For SDIO-attached cards, alignment of the read or write buffer is quite important for performance.
+This library uses DMA with `DMA_SIZE_32`, and the read and write addresses must always be aligned to the current transfer size, i.e., four bytes.
+(For example, you could specify that the buffer has [\_\_attribute\_\_ ((aligned (4))](https://gcc.gnu.org/onlinedocs/gcc-3.1.1/gcc/Type-Attributes.html).)
+If the buffer address is not aligned, the library copies each block into a temporary buffer that is aligned and then writes it out, one block at a time.
+(The SPI driver uses `DMA_SIZE_8` so the alignment isn't important.)

+For a logging type of application, opening and closing a file for each update is hugely inefficient, but if you can afford the time it can be a good way to minimize data loss in the event of an unexpected power loss or that kind of thing.
+You can also try to find a middle ground by periodically closing and reopening a file, or switching to a new file.
+A well designed directory structure can act as a sort of hierarchical database for rapid retrieval of records distributed across many small files.

 ## Appendix E: Troubleshooting
 * **Check your grounds!** Maybe add some more if you were skimpy with them.
 The Pico has six of them.